 And it’s often a fine line between the profound and the pompous, the sublime and the narcissistic.
 William Blake was on to something when he wrote: ‘Great things are done when men and mountains meet; This is not done by jostling in the street.’
 But Juvenal wasn’t completely wrong either: ‘Go, climb the rugged alps, ambitious fool; To please the boys, and be a theme at school!’
 Indeed, the urge to challenge oneself, perhaps to the point of infantile foolishness, can smack of a more existential desperation, to the point of being pitiful.
 In his much-maligned but widely misunderstood The End of History and the Last Man (1992), Francis Fukuyama singled out mountaineering and rock climbing as evidence that the ‘Last Men’ (and women) of liberal capitalist democracy simply could not sit still and enjoy their peace and prosperity.
 The need to strive after competitive achievement and personal challenge would draw humans to such activities as they attempted – in vain – to avoid staring into the abyss of pointlessness that was opened up by modern living.

 Fukuyama’s diagnosis is melodramatic, but he has a point.
 It takes a peculiarly privileged form of social ordering to create members who are willing and able to spend their leisure time dicing with death for no better reason than that they enjoy the challenge.
 And yet, it would be a mistake to make it too much about the men and women who climb, while forgetting what it is that gets climbed.
 The legendary 19th-century explorer and adventurer John Muir wrote: ‘The mountains are calling and I must go.’
 Thousands of people still hear that call, and likewise they must go.
 Why?
-Because the mountains are there, of course.Make a donation
+Because the mountains are there, of course.Support Aeon: make a one-off donation